 his teens and picking up Nebula

 awards in his early twenties.
-Just about everything he's done
+Just about everything Delany

-Back then he and Zelazny were is great by me, except for the
+Back then he and Zelazny were has done is great by me, except

-often compared, though as the Neveryon books, which I must
+often compared, though as the for the Neveryon books, which I

-seventies went by they diverged: concede I just may not
+seventies went by they diverged: must concede I just may not

 Zelazny went low brow and Delany understand ("A Child's Garden